-- 15. MODIFICATION OF CLAUSES.
-Pursuant to Title 5 GCA, Division 1, Article 6, §5350(d), modification of changes in the scope of services is permitted provided that any variations are supported by a written determination that states the circumstances justifying such variation.
-Any modifications shall be in the form of an amendment to the scope of services of the Agreement. - 16.
-ETHICAL STANDARDS.
-With respect to this Agreement and any other contract that the Contractor may have, or wish to enter into, with any government of Guam agency, the Contractor represents that it has not knowingly influenced, and promises that it will not knowingly influence, any government employee to breach any of the ethical standards set forth in the Guam Procurement Law and in any of the Guam Procurement Regulations. - 17.
-PROHIBITION AGAINST GRATUITIES AND KICKBACKS.
-With respect to this Agreement and any other contract that the Contractor may have, or wish to enter into, with any government of Guam agency, the Contractor represents that he has not violated, is not violating, and promises that it will not violate, the prohibition against gratuities and kickbacks set forth in the Guam Procurement Regulations. - 18.
+- 18. PROHIBITION AGAINST GRATUITIES AND KICKBACKS.
+With respect to this Agreement and any other contract that the Offeror may have, or wish to enter into, with any government of Guam agency, the Offeror represents that he has not violated, is not violating, and promises that it will not violate, the prohibition against gratuities and kickbacks set forth in the Guam Procurement Regulations. - 19.
 PROHIBITION AGAINST CONTINGENT FEES.
-The Contractor represents that it has not retained any person or agency upon an agreement or understanding for a percentage, commission, brokerage, or other contingent arrangements, except for retention of bona fide employees or bona fide established commercial selling agencies, to solicit or secure this Agreement or any other contract with the government of Guam or its agencies. - 19.
-PROHIBITION AGAINST EMPLOYMENT OF SEX OFFENDERS.
-Contractor warrants that no person providing services on behalf of the Contractor who has been convicted of a sex offense under the provisions of Chapter 25 of Title 9 GCA or an offense as defined in Article 2 of Chapter 28 Title 9 GCA, or an offense in another jurisdiction with, at a minimum, the same elements as such offenses, or who is listed on the Sex Offender Registry shall work for his employer on the property of the government of Guam other than a public highway; and that if any person providing services on behalf of the Contractor is convicted of a sex offense under the provisions of Chapter 25 of Title 9 GCA or an offense that as defined in Article 2 of Chapter 28, Title 9 GCA or an offense in another jurisdiction with, at a minimum, the same elements as such offenses, or who is listed on the Sex Offender Registry, the employee will be immediately removed from working on the property of the government of Guam and that the Director of the DPHSS be informed of such within twenty-four (24) hours of such conviction.
+The Offeror represents that it has not retained any person or agency upon an agreement or understanding for a percentage, commission, brokerage, or other contingent arrangements, except for retention of bona fide employees or bona fide established commercial selling agencies, to solicit or secure this Agreement or any other contract with the government of Guam or its agencies.

+20. PROHIBITION AGAINST EMPLOYMENT OF SEX OFFENDERS.
+Offeror warrants that no person providing services on behalf of the Offeror who has been convicted of a sex offense under the provisions of Chapter 25 of Title 9 GCA or an offense as defined in Article 2 of Chapter 28 Title 9 GCA, or an offense in another jurisdiction with, at a minimum, the same elements as such offenses, or who is listed on the Sex Offender Registry shall work for his employer on the property of the government of Guam other than a public highway; and that if any person providing services on behalf of the Offeror is convicted of a sex offense under the provisions of Chapter 25 of Title 9 GCA or an offense that as defined in Article 2 of Chapter 28, Title 9 GCA or an offense in another jurisdiction with, at a minimum, the same elements as such offender Registry, the employee will be immediately removed from working on the property of the government of Guam and that the Director of the DPHSS be informed of such within twenty-four (24) hours of such conviction.